Fixing Slow Linux Boot

 Fixing Slow Linux Boot with systemd-analyze

-If your Linux system boots slowly, use systemd-analyze
+If your Linux system boots slowly, use systemd-analyze to find the cause and disable unneeded services.

 Steps